 Source: Indigenous Education Protocol, Colleges and Institutes Canada

-Note: Red Deer College is not currently a signatory.
+Note: Red Deer College became a signatory in 2019.

 Recognizing that other stakeholders have a role to play – governments, businesses, Indigenous organizations – university leaders also commit to the following actions to bring these principles to life: